Shopify/polaris/polaris.shopify.com/content/contributing/designing-with-a-system.md

 ---
-name: Designing with a system
+title: Designing with a system
 keywords:
   - systems thinking
   - contribution guide